+12.57 Courtyard car parking will generally be discouraged.
 Although sustainable walking and cycle links are not currently apparent, Waterside is close to the city centre.
-Therefore, any proposed car parking should be kept to a ratio of one and a half parking spaces per dwelling.
-Inventive solutions would be welcomed with a combination of on plot and on street parking, as well as car-pooling.
+Therefore, any proposed car parking should be kept to a ratio of 1.5 parking spaces per dwelling.
+Inventive solutions would be welcomed with a combination of on plot and on street parking, as well as car-pooling/sharing.
+Electric car charging will also be required.
 Any design solutions should not detract from the quality of the streets nor detract from the creation of a high quality integrated neighbourhood.
 Reduced car parking provision may be appropriate once sustainable transport measures have been implemented.